 Professor Henne's research and teaching focus on the Middle East and global religious politics.
-He is particularly interested in the different ways states restrict or support religion, and what effect this has on their international and domestic politics.
+He looks specifically at how states use religion in their foreign policies, and how ties between religion and state affect politics.
 His book Islamic Politics, Muslim States and Counterterrorism Tensions, (Cambridge University Press, 2017), analyzes how Muslim states' relationship with Islam affects their counterterrorism policies; the study includes a large-n statistical analysis as well as in-depth case studies of Pakistan, Turkey, and the United Arab Emirates.
-Professor Henne has also written on the role of religion in international conflict and the United Nations.
-In addition to this, Professor Henne has written on how religion and transnational ties affect terrorism, and what the popular television show Battlestar Galactica tells us about modern society.
-His new project analyzes the response of Middle East states to the Arab Spring.
+His current book project looks at unpredictable effects of religion in power politics.